Music-Makes-It/MMI-T3A2-Readme/Readme.md

 ![Wireframe created by Amy in Balsamiq #8](Resources/T3A2_Wireframes/Payment_Page(all).png "Wireframe of payment page")

 This is our receipt page.

 ![Wireframe created by Amy in Balsamiq #9](Resources/T3A2_Wireframes/Receipt_Page(all).png "Wireframe of receipt page")

 This is our wear it page.

 ![Wireframe created by Amy in Balsamiq #10](Resources/T3A2_Wireframes/Wear_It_Page(all).png "Wireframe of wear it page")

 ## Roadmap

-Our roadmap for the future of updates and versions to come is ... v1.0.1 will just be whatever we don't get done in time from our first submmison of Part A, for example if we dont get enough time to implement Stripe or something, then we list it here for the next update/future release.
+Our roadmap for the future of updates and versions to come is ... v1.0.1  that will be everything we as a team we're not able to execute within our given timeframe for our first submmison of Part A ...

 ## Want to join the repo and contribute?